PhangsTeam/sfng-docs/database_spec.md

 1. Data should be calibrated to the common standard of closest to sky units as possible without requiring assumptions (e.g., source beam coupling).
 2. FITS files are strongly preferred.
 3. For images and data cubes, minimum valid WCS compliance that is readable in IDL via Astronomy library and in Python via astropy.
 Of note, Stokes axes should be handled carefully and not result in singular WCS matrices (I'm looking at you, PdBI).

+_Desiderata_

 4. Specified units using the `BUNIT` keyword.
 5. Specified resolution using `BMAJ`, `BMIN` and `BPA`.
 Standard is to have `BMIN` and `BMAX` are in decimal degrees and `BPA` is in degrees east of north.
 6. For spectral line data, the rest frequency in units specified by `RESTFRQ` in units of Hz.
+7. For spectral line data, the spectral resolution in units of the spectral axis using keyword `SPECRES`
-7. Individual spectra should be grouped by galaxies and stored as FITS BINTABLES.
+8. Individual spectra should be grouped by galaxies and stored as FITS BINTABLES.
+9. Units for the axes using `CUNITn` keywords.
+This is quite rare in FITS files.

-Missing keywords that describe the data, especially `BUNIT`, `BMAJ`, `BMIN`, `BPA` which are common for radio data but less so for optical, can be specified at the beginning of the README file for all files in the directory.
+Missing keywords that describe the data, especially `BUNIT`, `BMAJ`, `BMIN`, `BPA`, `SPECRES`,`CUNITn` which are common for radio data but less so for optical, can be specified at the beginning of the README file for all files in the directory.

 These files represent sky quantities and have *not* been processed for specific scientific outcomes (e.g., diffuse 24 micron emission correction).